Parakeet Battalion

-Maria Quitéria, heroine of the Parakeet Battalion, in an engraving from the book Journal of a Voyage to Brazil, by Maria Graham.

 The 3rd Infantry Battalion was a military division of the Empire of Brazil commanded by Major José Antônio da Silva Castro.
 It became known as the Parakeet Battalion (Batalhão dos Periquitos) and its commander as "Periquitão" (lit.
 'Big Parakeet'), due to the presence of green in their uniforms.
 The battalion was formed during the Independence of Bahia, in 1822, and its integration into the Imperial Brazilian Army was formalized in 1823.

 Formation

 After Portuguese forces defeated some Brazilian army units in the north of the Empire, some sugar mill owners swore loyalty to the Brazilian Emperor Pedro of Braganza, and the French mercenary Pierre Labatut was sent to Salvador to command the forces on behalf of the Empire of Brazil.

 At that time, the battalion was called the Prince D. Pedro Volunteer Battalion (Batalhão de Voluntários do Príncipe D. Pedro) and was composed of rural militias, patriots, and slaves from the plantations of Portuguese owners without Brazilian heirs.
 Many of these slaves were forcibly enlisted by Labatut.
 Silva Castro, then an ensign at the time, helped organize and train the soldiers of this battalion, which led to his promotion to Major.

 In September 1823, after the end of the armed conflicts, the army of which the battalion was a part had its strength reduced from 15,000 to 2,500, and the battalion was formally named the 3rd Infantry Battalion.